ggchappell/cdd/README.md

     ~/xyz/images$

-Second, if `cdd` is given a command-line argument that is not a directory, then it does a `cd` to the directory that the file lies in.
+Second, if `cdd` is given a command-line argument that is not a directory but is a file, then it does a `cd` to the directory that the file lies in.

     ~/xyz$ cdd images/qq.jpg
     ~/xyz/images$